prerak-patel/Accidental-Drug-Related-Deaths/README.md

 Analyzing drug related deaths in Connecticut between 2012-2018 to identify key factors responsible and draw conclusions that could help increase public awareness and allow responsible agencies to take preventive actions.

-## Questions

-* Are accidental drug related deaths increasing year over year?
-* Is there a seasonal impact on drug related deaths?
-* Does age, gender, and race have any impact on these deaths?
-* Are there particular drugs impacting these deaths?

 ## Data Collection and Scrubbing

 ### Data Source